overengineered/listr2-scheduler/README.md

 ```

 - `toolkit` is by default an empty object.
 It's type can be augmented with TypeScript
-  declaration and it can be provided with an argument to `run`.
+  declaration and it can be provided as an argument to `run` directly or via constructor
+  function `attach`.

 ```TypeScript
 import { schedule } from "listr2-scheduler";